 Participation of 30+ artists from across India

-Hosted at one of India’s most prestigious fine arts institutions
+Hosted at one of India’s premier fine arts institutions

 Platform for emerging and established artists